Special schools for children with special educational needs

 - Independent special schools

-Resource bases are attached to a primary or secondary school.
-They provide targeted support for children with special educational needs and disabilities and will enable your child to access mainstream education by using specialist interventions.
+Resource bases are attached to a school.
+They provide specialist support for children with special educational needs and disabilities and will enable your child to access mainstream education by using specialist interventions.
 This can include small group work and access to more specialist resources and services.
 One of the many strengths of a resource base is that pupils can still access parts of the mainstream school as well as having more specialist support from the base.

 The different resource bases cover different needs for children such as autism, social communication difficulties, hearing, visual impairments, physical difficulties and speech, language and communication difficulties.

 The following resource bases are available in South Gloucestershire:

 Blackhorse Primary School resource base - provides specialist provision for children who have recognised autism and/or social communication difficulties for primary school age.

 Charborough Road Primary School resource base - provides specialist provision for children at primary school with communication needs.

 Emersons Green Primary School resource base – provides specialist provision for children who have visual impairments and/or physical disabilities.

 Abbeywood Community School resource base - provides specialist support for students at key stage 3 and 4 with specific language and communication conditions and/or a diagnosis of autism.

 Brimsham Green School resource base - provides a resource base for students with a physical disability and complex health needs at key stage 3 and 4.